Life Settlement Basics

 Selling Your Life Insurance Policy

 No. You have the option to sell a portion of your policy rather than the entire value.
 You can sell a portion of your policy, pay off your premium payments and still maintain a portion of your death benefit.
-Discuss your options with your financial advisor and insurance provider.

-After You Sell Your Policy
+After You Sell Your Life Settlement Policy

 Once the policy is sold, all rights and ownership are transferred to the new owner or investor.
-They are then responsible for all future premium payments until the policy matures.
+They are responsible for all future premium payments until the policy matures.
 At that point, the new owner will be able to receive the death benefit of the insurance contract.

 Your privacy is ensured when making this sale transaction.